richardschneider/sally/README.md

 ## Secret

 Sally uses the `secret` to generate the HMAC digest which provides the strong cryptographic assurances.
-It can be set with `sally.configure({ secret: ...})`.
+It can be set with `sally.configure({ secret: ...})` or with `sally.express({ ... })`.
 However, this means that the `secret` is in your code and possible also in the repo.

-To avoid this issue, Sally will check for the environment vaiable `SallySecret` containing the secret.
+To avoid the above issue, Sally will use the value of the environment variable `SallySecret`, if present, as the secret value.